BigRedS/lets-encrypt-nginx/README.md

   backend details and suchlike.

-When lets-encrypt-nginx is invoked, it assumes lengx.conf is present at `./lengx.conf`, and the sites.conf must be passed using the `--sites` option:
+When lengx is invoked, it assumes lengx.conf is present at `./lengx.conf`, and the sites.conf must be passed using the `--sites` option:

-    ./lets-encrypt-nginx --sites ./sites.conf
+    ./lengx --sites ./sites.conf

 On systems with configurations for several environments, or several customers, there may be a './sites' directory, containing a series of sites config files.